 Best Lisbon hotels around Avenida da Liberdade

-The 4-star Inspira Liberdade Boutique Hotel offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
+This 4-star boutique hotel offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
 If you enjoy spending time in hotels and making use of their spa facilities, wine tasting and other activities, this is the place to come.
 Their Mediterranean restaurant caters well to vegetarians and a range of food intolerances.
 Check availability and prices.

 Of the 5-star hotels on Avenida Liberdade, I particularly like Valverde Hotel for its Art Deco style and beautiful architectural features and wooden floors.
+The World Travel Awards have voted it Europe’s Leading Luxury Boutique Hotel for 2023 and I’m not surprised.
 It has a patio area and outdoor pool, too, perfect for a dip after a day of sightseeing.
 Check latest prices.

-Torel Palace is a short elevator ride from the Avenida da Liberdade and a world apart with stunning views.
+If you want to be in a quieter spot, this 5-star hotel is a short elevator ride from the Avenida da Liberdade and a world apart, with stunning views.
 Accommodation is spread across 2 traditional 19th century mansions, surrounded by a lovely garden including a

 There are several quiet streets within this neighbourhood so I wouldn’t rule it out as a place to stay although it wouldn’t be my first choice.